Registration Information for Continuing Students

 • Class standing and course restrictions: Students with sufficient transfer credits and/or advanced standing credits may register for courses which do not align with their cohort year.
 For example, a first-year student with 29 or more credits has Sophomore class standing and can therefore register for courses that require Sophomore standing.
 The Class Standing section of the College Catalog provides further detail.

 • A note on BIO 110: Registration for BIO 110 is restricted to students with less than 20 credits.
-If you brought in advanced standing / transfer credits and have more than 20 credits completed already, then, you will not be able to register without instructor permission (see “Special permissions” above).
+If you have completed more than 20 credits total already (including advanced standing / transfer credits you may have brought in), you will not be able to register without instructor permission (see “Special permissions” above).

 After registration opens: